 Jerry, Judy and Kelly moved onto the land September 9, 1991, installing a tiny mobile home underneath a canopy of large Spanish oaks.
 Jerry continued working in Austin at the University of Texas, but Judy quit her job and focused on caring for Kelly in their new home in the country and figuring out how to raise funds to build the Ranch.
 There were no usable buildings on the property, only a small, decrepit barn that barely served to house Blossom the donkey and Belle the tiny mule.
 Cattle roamed at will in the front yard and gardens.
 Friends came out to help clear away the old shacks and build the Ranch's first chicken coop and henhouse.
 Gradually a homestead emerged.
 Eager to be of service to those the Ranch had been created to serve, the board authorized the Hortons to begin offering programs on a limited basis.

 - In 1990, while still living in Austin, the first issue of The Spirit was published and sent to the few hundred names on the Ranch mailing list.
 That issue told of the impending purchase of 214 acres of land on which the Ranch would be built.

 - In 1991, neighbors helped trench and install a septic system and set up the mobile home.
 In September, the Hortons moved to the land and Kelly started kindergarten in Thrall school.

-- In 1992, two Austin men with disabilities began riding the bus to the Ranch two days a week, sleeping on the couch or a mat on the floor – to help clear brush and take down old fences.
+- In 1992, two men with disabilities began riding the bus from Austin to the Ranch two days a week to help clear brush and take down old fences.